Energy Science Made Simple

 Fig 15 Momentum is different than energy

-As was mentioned in Chapter 6, there is a system that energy travels in composed of the substratum.
-A key characteristic of the substratum is that energy travels in straight lines if there is no interference from other energy wavicles or force fields.
+As was mentioned in Chapter 6, there is a system that energy travels in composed of the space continuum.
+A key characteristic of the space continuum is that energy travels in straight lines if there is no interference from other energy wavicles or force fields.
 Why it does so is not understood presently.
-Besides wanting to travel in a straight line, another property of the substratum is that energy wants to travel in the same direction and at the same speed.
+Besides wanting to travel in a straight line, another property of the space continuum is that energy wants to travel in the same direction and at the same speed.
 Both of these properties can be considered to be the momentum of the energy.
-Energy wavicles have momentum because if they change in velocity relative to the substratum, the Doppler effect requires that they change their energy content.
-When energy is not available or can not be disposed of, they cannot change in speed.
+Energy wavicles have momentum because if they change in velocity relative to the space continuum, the Doppler effect requires that they change their energy content.
+When energy is not available or cannot be disposed of, they cannot change in speed.
 (Eq 5) Momentum=MR·v

 MR = relativistic mass, kg